- Submit verbal or written testimony,

 Governor Lamont's $55 billion two-year budget proposal cuts $1 million annually from the CT Grown for CT Kids Program, which would effectively end the program.
 Since 2021, more than 130 grantees across the state received almost $4 million to buy produce from local farmers and serve Connecticut schoolchildren with locally grown food.
 The proposed cuts come at the same time as freezes in federal funding impact Connecticut farmers.

-CT Grown for CT Kids Grant (1 mil each year)
+CT Grown for CT Kids Grants Program

 Fact sheet.